General Education: Cardinal Core Requirements

 This requirement does not add hours to the total Cardinal Core Program.
 Diversity requirements will be met by taking courses in other Cardinal Core categories that also carry the D1 or D2 designation.

 Students must take at least 2 courses from different disciplines to satisfy the Arts & Humanities (AH) requirement.

-Students must take at least 2 courses from different disciplines—with a minimum of 3 hours in Historical Prespectives (SBH) coursework—to satisfy the Social & Behavioral Sciences (SB) and Historical Perspective (SBH) requirement.
+Students must take at least 2 courses from different disciplines—with a minimum of 3 hours in Historical Perspectives (SBH) coursework—to satisfy the Social & Behavioral Sciences (SB) and Historical Perspectives (SBH) requirement.

 For a list of approved Cardinal Core courses, please visit the Cardinal Core website.

 Cardinal Core Content Areas

 Written communication is the ability to develop and express ideas, opinions, and information in appropriate written forms.
 To fulfill this requirement, students will complete a substantial amount of writing, including several texts that go through the writing process.